Before we left for Montenegro we’d been researching things to do and rafting in the Tara Canyon had come up several times.

 It was about a half-hour drive up-river in the jeep along narrow dirt roads, across the border in to Bosnia, along a road being heavily used by many other rafters (both private individuals and those travelling with other rafting camps).

 We freaked out again about the language barrier when, as we approached the end of the drive, the Jeep stopped and the driver began giving us instructions in Montenegrin.
-Someone opened the rear door of the Jeep and the family in the back got out, along with Luke (our 12-year old who was also up at the back).
+Someone opened the rear door of the Jeep and the family in the back got out, along with Luke (our 12-year old son who was also up at the back).
 The driver then drove off with the rest of us still in the car, leaving Luke looking back at us from the roadside!

 Luckily he wasn’t anywhere near as panicked as we were and just strolled along the track with the other family, while our driver was unable to understand our frantic questioning about what on earth was going on!